 Thirty, Flirty, and Thriving Eyelash Extensions Care

-Let's be serious for just a moment ladies.
-Who is honestly throwing out their mascara every three months?
+Let's be serious for a second ladies.
+Are you honestly throwing out your mascara every three months?
 I'll wait...

 “Thirty, Flirty, and Thriving Eyelash Extensions is a sponsored collaboration between ForeverEyeLoveAtlanta.com and Blink by B. Eyelash Extensions.
 All opinions expressed are my own.
 For more information on our sponsored content and/or affiliate link policy, please visit here.

 I am loving the lash extensions that Bernice applied.
 These soft mink lashes are full without looking gaudy.
-She was very professional in listening to the looks that I wanted, & executing it perfectly.
-Sometimes you don't get asked, & technicians will give you whatever with whatever they have.
-There has been very little shedding, which makes it even more worth my coins (the last technician I saw, I felt the need to go back weekly to every other week).
+She was very professional in listening to the eye shape that I wanted, and executing it perfectly.
+Sometimes you won't get asked, and technicians will give you whatever with whatever they have.
+There has been very little shedding, which makes it even more worth my coins.
+The last technician I saw, I felt the need to go back weekly to every other week.

 Do NOT pull on your lashes or attempt to remove them.
 They WILL damage your lashes & create gaps for future applications.

 Do NOT constantly expose them to moisture.
 Swimming and sitting in saunas is fine, but you may experience less retention.